fish-afk/profile/DONTREADME.md

-- 👋 Hi, I’m shihab
+- 👋 Hey!
+I’m shihab.
-- 👀 I’m a guy whos interested in python,javascript, web apps, servers, game dev and bit of cyberscurity with python...
+- 👀 I’m a computer science student interested in python,javascript, web apps, servers, game dev and bit of cyberscurity with python...
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on startups
+- Im also looking forward to collaborate on startups
 - 📫 How to reach me ::
 phone - +260954298577
 email - mirzashihab2@gmail.com